Camping and activities abound in the Land Between the Lakes National Recreation Area.

 Land Between the Lakes

-Our 2017 Spring Break was a camping trip to the Land Between the Lakes.
+For Spring Break we took a camping trip to the Land Between the Lakes.
 LBL (Land Between the Lakes) is a 170,000-acre national recreation area in Kentucky and Tennessee.
 It sits been Kentucky Lake and Lake Barkley, which are the damned Tennessee and Cumberland Rivers respectively.
 LBL is run by the USDA Forest Service.

 Land Between the Lakes is a free access recreation area that includes 300 miles of undeveloped shoreline, 261 miles of hiking trails, 70 miles of bike trails, off-road vehicle area, equestrian trails, picnic areas, and numerous animal and plant species.
 There are 21 camping facilities that vary from primitive to full hookups.
 There are four special attractions that can be enjoyed for a nominal fee.
 While LBL is open year round, some of the attractions are only open March-November.